Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 -  Ethereum transactions are programmable; can be automatic.
 Creates ledgers for conditional transactions and beyond.
 Mining algorithm used by Ethereum is ethash Algorithm.

-- By using all features mentioned above the system offers a robust means of ensuring the legitimacy of product.
-And Safeguarding the consumers.
+- By using all features mentioned above the system offers a robust means of ensuring the legitimacy of product and Safeguarding the consumers.

 - Customers will be able to obtain and validate product information via QR codes by developing a decentralised application (DApp) with an intuitive graphic user interface (GUI).